selesnie/QtCpuInfo/README.md

 ## Support

-You can create a Github issue in main repository.
+You can create a Github issue in main repository